Venous leak and ED explained; symptoms, causes, treatments

 - Is the blood actually leaking out?

-- Why don’t drugs or injections work?
+- Why don’t drugs or injections always maintain the erection?

 - Diagnosing venous leak